omkaracharya/AgileBot/Deploy/README.md

 7. update the inventory file.

-   a. provide the correct IP address of the virtual machine.
+   a. provide the correct IP address of the virtual machine (ansible_ssh_host).

    b. update the `ansible_ssh_user` name.